Egg-Enjoyer/python-practice/README.md

 # python-practice
-A place for me to keep info for the future.
+A place for me to keep little bits of code I have created for reference in the future